 Regardless of what any naysayers might say, cutting your hair can definitely be a highly emotional decision.
 Your hair length will only affect the way you look for the next year, no biggie!
 This is the reason majority of people shy away from getting anything too drastic; the fear of getting the wrong cut, coupled with months of dealing with that dreaded awkward stage, is enough to turn anyone off of trying out new trends.

 How to choose a hairstyle that you won’t regret?
-First things first: Pick a length you’re comfortable with and you know can go with your style, personality, and lifestyle, i.e. active women may want easier, wash-and-wear lengths such as a lob or mid-length cut, versus something that needs to be carefully blown out every day, like a concave bob.
+Pick a length you’re comfortable with and you know can go with your style, personality, and lifestyle.

 Asking yourself “what haircut I should get when it comes to short hair?”
-If you’re looking for a major change—or have strands that have really been put through their paces in the recent past—it might be time to finally go short.
-Lots of options abound nowadays, from pixie cuts to inverted bobs to even that feathery shag, so you’re bound to find a look that suits your taste with little risk of buyer’s remorse.
+If you’re looking for a major change—it might be time to finally go short.
+Lots of options abound nowadays, from inverted bobs to a feathery shag, you’re bound to find a look that suits your taste with little risk of buyer’s remorse.

 You want to shake out of your rut, but aren’t looking for anything drastic either.
 Hacking off a few inches to reveal a swingy new lob or some flattering, bouncy layers might just be exactly what you need to freshen up your look.
-Your hair is still long enough to style in an updo whenever you don’t want to deal with it, which makes medium-length looks a go-to if you’re #TeamLowMaintenance.
+Your hair is still long enough to style in an updo whenever you don’t want to deal with it.
+Medium-length looks are a go-to if you’re #TeamLowMaintenance.